AndrewHastings/cdctap/README.md

 You can specify the record names to be extracted using shell-type wildcards, e.g. "cmrd\*". **cdctap** ignores upper/lower case when matching record names.

-For PFDUMP records, you can limit extraction to a particular user index via the syntax "*ui*/*recname*".
+For PFDUMP and DUMPPF records, you can limit extraction to a particular user index via the syntax "*ui*/*recname*".
 Also, **cdctap** recognizes a small set of built-in user number to user index translations, e.g., "SYSTEMX" for user index 377777.